 In the process, you will increase your monthly payment since your lender will require more significant amounts to pay off your balance in a shorter period.

 Also, if you have an existing 30-year mortgage on your house and refinance with another 30-year term to reduce your monthly mortgage loan, it will take you longer to pay off your home, and you will end up paying more interest over the life of the mortgage loan.
 The length of your mortgage depends on your goals.

-Since some mortgage holders want to pay their loan sooner or want to pay less in lifetime interest, a shorter-term loan is ideal.
-But a long-term loan is usually best if you want to lower your monthly loan.
+A shorter-term loan is ideal since some mortgage holders want to pay their loan sooner or less in lifetime interest.
+But a long-term loan is usually best to lower your monthly loan.